nablarch/nablarch-document/en/application_framework/application_framework/libraries/authorization/role_check.rst

   @CheckRole("ADMIN")
   public HttpResponse index(HttpRequest request, ExecutionContext context) {

-In the permission check (simplified version), roles can be assigned to methods of the action class using annotations.
+In the permission check by annotation, roles can be assigned to methods of the action class using annotations.
 The above example defines that the ``ADMIN`` role is required to execute the ``index`` method.

-Difference from the other permission check function
+Difference from permission check by handler function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This section explains the criteria for using this permission check (simplified version) versus :doc:`the other permission check <permission_check>`.
+This section explains the criteria for using this permission check by annotation versus :doc:`permission_check`.

-Permission check (simplified version) manages authorization in units of roles as described above.
+Permission check by annotation manages authorization in units of roles as described above.
 And the mechanism for assigning roles and functions is through Java annotations.
-Therefore, the use of this permission check (simplified version) is appropriate when the increase or decrease of roles themselves or changes in functions assigned to roles do not occur frequently.
+Therefore, the use of this permission check by annotation is appropriate when the increase or decrease of roles themselves or changes in functions assigned to roles do not occur frequently.

-For example, if the types of roles and combinations of functions that require authorization management have been determined and are not expected to change significantly in the future, this permission check (simplified version) can be used to easily perform permission checks.
+For example, if the types of roles and combinations of functions that require authorization management have been determined and are not expected to change significantly in the future, this permission check by annotation can be used to easily perform permission checks.

 On the other hand, in a system where users want to control permissions according to the department to which they belong, it is expected that the composition of departments and the combination of available functions will change significantly due to organizational changes.
-If this permission check (simplified version) is used in such a system, the annotations will need to be rewritten for each change, which will require a large amount of man-hours for modification.
+If this permission check by annotation is used in such a system, the annotations will need to be rewritten for each change, which will require a large amount of man-hours for modification.
-In such a system, it is recommended that :doc:`the other permission check <permission_check>` be used to manage the combination of authorizations with data.
+In such a system, it is recommended that :doc:`permission_check` be used to manage the combination of authorizations with data.

 Module list
 ---------------------------------------------------------------------